 Still, he was not totally convinced.
 He opened his hand and looked at the key.
 “It is the key to the hidden treasure that will lead you into the darkness,” the voice repeated.
 He looked up quickly but the ‘ghost’ was gone.
 No trace, no trail.
 Before he had time to ponder what just happened he heard another voice.
 This voice, however, was far from soft and very recognizable.

 "Sneak attack!"
 Ivan screamed from behind.
-He leaped over Josh purposely kicking him in the head with his untied work boot on his way through the air.
+He leaped over Josh and purposely kicked him in the head with his untied work boot.
 Josh dropped the key and grabbed the back of his head in pain.
 Ivan landed in the middle of his castle and showed just how crude he could be by destroying every last bit of Joshua's magical creation.

 “The enemy has arrived,” Ivan shouted, “And he shall conquer the world!”